Published by Nick McCullum on June 19th, 2017

 The REIT’s 9%+ dividend yield make it stand out even among the short list of high dividend stocks with 5%+ yields.

 Even better, the company pays monthly dividends.
 This is very rare, as the vast majority of publicly-traded companies pay dividends on a quarterly basis.
+Sure Dividend has compiled a database of all 41 monthly dividend stocks, which you can access below:

 Global Net Lease’s very high dividend yield and monthly dividend payments make it an intriguing stock for income-oriented investors.